cubiclemonkey/QaD/README.md

-# QaD
+# quad
-Quick &amp; Durty - DayZ Server Logfile String Search
+Quick &amp; Dirty - DayZ Server Log Search

 This is the first public version of this collection of scripts.
 It does require some editing!
 Don't just plop it in and expect it to work.